gamer-project/gamer/test_problem/Model_Hydro/SphericalCollapse/README.txt

    density magnitude are adopted as the default refinement criteria
 2. By default, the maximum refinement level = 3
 3. By default, the refinement threshold of the Lohner error estimator = 0.80
+4. Dual-energy formalism is important for evolving pressure accurately in the preshock region